ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

     If `-p <project>` is omitted, your [default project](/getting_started/set_up_nci_account/#change-default-project-on-gadi) `$PROJECT` will be used.

 !!! tip
-    While the project assigned to a _persistent session_ does not have to be the same as the project used to run the ACCESS model configuration, it does need to have allocated _Service Units (SU)_.<br>

     The project assigned to a _persistent session_ does not have to be the same as the project used to run the ACCESS model configuration.
+In addition, the same persistent session can be used to run multiple simulations simultaneously.<br>
     The newly created persistent session is assigned a unique identifier, referred to here as `<persistent-session-uuid>`.

 ### Assign the persistent session to Cylc